sdairs/bluebird/USING_DOCKER.md

 The environment variable style allows to easily run bluebird as part of a docker compose stack.

-For example to easily start Kafka, AKHQ and have bluebird sending messages to kafka, you could use the following `docker-compose.yml`.
+For example to easily start Kafka, AKHQ (a Kafka UI) with  bluebird sending messages to kafka, you could use the following `docker-compose.yml`.

 ```yaml
 services: